Haw Par Corporation

-Haw Par Corporation Limited is a Singaporean company involved in healthcare, leisure products, property and investment.
+Haw Par Corporation Limited is a Singaporean company involved in healthcare, pharmaceuticals, leisure products, property and investment.
 It is the company responsible for Tiger Balm branded liniment (ointment).
 Its brands also included Kwan Loong and it also owns and operates weekend and leisure time destinations such as oceanariums.

 The Haw Par Group owns two oceanariums: the now-defunct Underwater World oceanarium attraction at Sentosa, Singapore, and Underwater World Pattaya in Thailand.

 History

 Predecessors

 The predecessor of Haw Par Corporation, Eng Aun Tong, was founded by Aw Chu Kin, father of Aw Boon Haw and Boon Par brothers.
 Eng Aun Tong was then relocated to Singapore and expanded its branch to many Chinese communities in Asia.
 Aw Boon Haw also built Haw Par Villas in Hong Kong, Singapore and in Yongding District, Longyan, China.
 A private company, Haw Par Brothers (Private) Limited was incorporated in 1932 as a holding company for a vast majority of the family assets.